 Depending on the tartness of your raspberries you can add some maple syrup to sweeten them up a bit.
 This is completely optional though.

-Try it out and let me know how you like it :) Share you creations with me on Instagram using #VeganFamilyRecipes so I can find them!
+Try it out and let me know how you like it :) Share your creations with me on Instagram using #VeganFamilyRecipes so I can find them!

-- 1 cup (200 ml) full fat Coconut Cream from 1 can of coconut milk (See Notes)
+- 1 cup Coconut Cream full fat, from 1 can of coconut milk (See Notes) 200 ml

-- up to ⅓ of a cup Coconut Water (from the can of coconut milk)
+- ⅓ cup Coconut Water up to, from the can of coconut milk